CDRT/docs/bios/settings/thinkpad/password.md

 * Network related items
 * Date & Time

-**Note**.
-To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](bios/settings/thinkpad/beepalarm.md).
+?> To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](bios/settings/thinkpad/beepalarm.md).

 </details>

 <details><summary>System Management Password</summary>

 The System Management Password (SMP) can also protect the system information stored in UEFI BIOS like a supervisor password, but it has lower authority by default.<br>
 The system management password can be set through the UEFI BIOS menu or through Windows Management Instrumentation (WMI) with the Lenovo client-management interface.<br>
 You can enable the system management password to have the same authority as the supervisor password to control security-related features.

-One of 2 possible states:
+Options:
 1.	**Off** - no password defined.
 Default.
 2. On - for enabling system will request to set and confirm password. <br>
 While enabling the following parameters are available: